We both know you're not Claire.

 "Fuck it.
 I'm still Claire.
 You're disgusting.
 Paula, what's the good news?"

 I grabbed a couple more Doozies to go, before we headed to the DMV for her new ID.
-I forgot to warn Claire we still had to do that, and I had a feeling we'd be there a while.
+I forgot to warn her we still had to do that, and I had a feeling we'd be there a while.

 I didn't mind.